 You will gain hands-on experience in:

 - Web development (Flask and Pandas as backend)

 - Create a predictive model and put it into production

-You’ll gain the skills to:
+You will develop the skills to:

-- Develop various types of Data Science models
+- Develop various types of data science models

 - Code reviewing your automation for nonlinear models